Digital Twins: McKean-Pontryagin Control for Partially Observed Physical Twins

 It is well-known that the optimal control law can also be found from the Pontryagin minimum (maximum) principle \cite{pontryagin}.
 More precisely, the classical Pontryagin minimum principle for controlled ordinary differential equations has been extended to controlled stochastic differential equations (\ref{eq:FSDE}) and leads to forward--backward stochastic differential equations in the states $X_t \in \mathbb{R}^{d_x}$, co-states $P_t \in \mathbb{R}^{d_x}$, and Lagrange multipliers $V_t \in \mathbb{R}^{d_x\times d_x}$ \cite{Bensoussan,Carmona}.
 However, it is computationally non-trivial to apply the stochastic Pontryagin principle directly to infinite horizon optimal control problems since the integration interval for the underlying boundary value problem also becomes infinite.

 Recently, an alternative, deterministic mean-field reformulation of the classical Pontryagin minimum principle has been provided in \cite{R25b}.
-The, so called, McKean--Pontrygin formulation can be extended to infinite horizon optimal control problems leading to a pair of mean-field ordinary differential equations that are both solved forward in time.
-Below, we summarise the key formulas from \cite{R25b}.
+The so called McKean--Pontrygin formulation can be extended to infinite horizon optimal control problems leading to a pair of mean-field ordinary differential equations that are both solved forward in time.
+In the following, we summarize the key formulas from \cite{R25b}.